mthl/guix-artwork/website/posts/securing-updates.md

     used](https://git.savannah.gnu.org/cgit/guix.git/tree/?h=keyring).
-  - Early June, the authentication code was [moved to its own module](https://issues.guix.gnu.org/41653), `(guix git-authenticate)` with a test suite.
+  - Early June, the authentication code was [moved to its own module](https://issues.guix.gnu.org/41653), `(guix git-authenticate)`, with a test suite.
   - Soon after, Git authentication was [integrated in channels](https://issues.guix.gnu.org/41767): `guix pull` would now authenticate the `guix` channel, [closing the 4-year old